flowroute/flowroute-numbers-php/README.md

 ###Example PHP file

-The following shows an example of a single Python file that imports and instantiates all three Controllers:
+The following shows an example of a single PHP file that imports and instantiates all three Controllers:

+		<?php
 		require_once('vendor/autoload.php');

 		use FlowrouteNumbersLib\Controllers\InboundRoutesController;